11 Thyroid Medication Mistakes You Don't Want to Make

 Thyroid hormone replacement medications treat hypothyroidism.
 The common drugs include levothyroxine (Synthroid, Levoxyl, Tirosint), liothyronine (Cytomel, compounded time-released T3), and natural desiccated thyroid (Nature-throid, Thyroid WP, Armour Thyroid.)

-If you are on thyroid hormone replacement medication, you will want to avoid making common mistakes that can interfere with the effectiveness of your treatment.
-We asked thyroid patients to share some of their own thyroid medication mistakes.
-Read and learn from their good advice!
+If you’re being treated for hypothyroidism, how can you avoid making common mistakes that could interfere with your thyroid treatment?
+We asked thyroid patients to share some of their own thyroid medication mistakes, so you can learn from their experience!

 When you pick up or receive your thyroid medication, you should: